Erudika/paraio.org/src/monolite/partials/031-google.md

 `signin_success` url.
 For example `{ "signin_success": "http://success.url?jwt=?" }`.
 Para will redirect the user back to your host URL with the generated access token.

-Another, slightly more secure, option to receive the JWT from Para is to set the query parameter `?jwt=incookie`, e.g.
-`para.signin_success = "http://success.url?jwt=incookie"`.
-This will make Para pass the token inside a cookie header with name `appid-auth` where `appid` is the app identifier of your client application.
-For example, the header for an app like Scoold will look like `Cookie: scoold-auth={jwt_value}`.

 Support for logging in with Google acoounts is implemented by the `GoogleAuthFilter`.
 This filter responds to requests at `/google_auth`.